-This week The Guardian reported that the TSB chief executive, Paul Pester, has stepped down after an IT meltdown in April that locked thousands of customers out of their accounts, and is still causing problems five months on.
+This week The Guardian reported that the TSB CEO, Paul Pester, has stepped down after an IT meltdown in April.
+It locked thousands of customers out of their accounts and is still causing problems five months on.

 You can read the full article here.

-It was announced that Pester left ‘by mutual consent,’ which sounded more akin to a Premier League manager leaving his tenure following relegation.
+It was announced that Pester left ‘by mutual consent’.
+However, this sounds more akin to a Premier League manager leaving his tenure following relegation.

 The doomed IT upgrade that caused disruption to millions of customers and offered a window of opportunity to fraudsters, has resulted in Pester’s position becoming untenable.

 The New Owners

 The migration away from the bank’s former owners, Lloyds Banking Group, to the new Spanish owners ‘Sabadell’ IT systems, sends stark warnings to business chiefs across the globe.